chyjuls/hangman391/README.md

  - The user can have limited or unlimited guesses before either getting the word right or running out of chances.

-This project showcases that the author has learnt the use of functions, classes, methods, docstrings and Github,
+This project showcases that the author has learned the use of functions, classes, methods, docstrings and Github,